 From an investor’s point of view, the UPI payment process is quite simple and doesn’t need many changes from the existing process.
 Currently investors need to have a demat account and a bank account and the only new thing required for UPI payments is the UPI ID.
 Just install any popular UPI application for mobile phones such as PayTM, Freecharge, Google Pay or use one from your bank to create UPI ID.

 Once equipped with UPI ID, an investor needs to submit an online form containing vital information including UPI ID, demat account details and bid details to the intermediary dealing in the particular IPO.
-This intermediary could be broker or bank.
+Like ASBA forms, this form is available on the websites of stock exchanges, banks, and brokers.
 Once the application is submitted, it goes to stock exchanges for validation of demat accounts with CDSL or NSDL.
 Following successful validation of these details, the exchanges share UPI details with the sponsor bank which in turn initiates a mandate request authorizing blocking of funds (see image below).
 This request needs to be authorized by investor through the UPI mobile application.

 UPI payment for IPO to be implemented in three phases